OffCourse/offcourse-documentation/source/content/documentation/technical/contributing-template.html.md

 ## Docs

-This is a … , so a good look at our […](…) might be useful.
-Also check our general [contribution workflow](http://user-staging.offcourse.io/documentation/platform.html).
+This is a (api/platform/content) feature, so a good look at our [(api/platform/content) documentation](…) might be useful.
+Also check our general [contribution workflow](http://user-staging.offcourse.io/documentation/contribute.html).

 ## Todo - Practical